SAP-archive/teched2021-DAT262/exercises/ex5/README.md

 ## Use Shortest Path with a Custom Cost Function<a name="subex2"></a>

-Having defined a graph workspace, we can leverage the GRAPHScript programming language to create database procedures and functions.
+Having defined a graph workspace, we can leverage the *GraphScript* programming language to create database procedures and functions.
 The function below takes a START and END vertex, and calculates a least-cost path based on a custom cost function.
-The cost function takes the length and the cargo_factor into account.
+The cost function takes the length and the "CARGO_FACTOR" into account.
 Essentially, it tries to balance between a shortest path (in terms of spatial distance) and a suitable path (in terms of where cargo ships usually go).
 Note that the path algorithm stops when edges are "BLOCKED".
 Currently, no edges are blocked, but we will later update the graph and simulate a blockage.

 ````SQL
 -- SP function